samuelroland/plx/README.md

 1. You can try to do the exo and make the checks in PLX to pass.
 If you do little mistakes, the diff system will show you where the output is incorrect.
     ![demo-course-diff.png](imgs/demo-course-diff.png)

+At this point, if all these situations are working, PLX is fully working on your machine.

 ### License